PoCInnovation/Workshops/hardware/8.PCB_design/README.md

 In order to do this, we're going to use a design software :
 [Easyeda](https://easyeda.com/).
 It is a proprietary software that makes design easy.
-There are alternative software bu Easyeda is the only one to provide a complete environment, from the componant library to the actual purchase of the designed board.
+There are alternative software but Easyeda is the only one to provide a complete environment, from the component library to the actual purchase of the designed board.

 ### PCB alternatives